FluidityDevs/flowd/README.md

 # flowd plus - An expansion on flowd
 Still an automated Flow persistence agent, now with added optional functionality.

+If you want standard flowd, you can find that [here.](https://github.com/FluidityDevs/flowd)

 ### PLUS EXCLUSIVES
  - Automatically patches Microsoft Edge **fully** and additional spyware
  - Patches specific functionality of the test user account